leesahanders/quarto-for-reproducible-reporting-demo/README.md

 getwd()
 ```

+Each piece of content was also made it's own project, so we can use that to walk into each one to update the `renv.lock` and `manifest.json` instead.

+## Github actions

 The content examples included here are published using a manual trigger with github actions.
 For more on setting that up see: <https://solutions.posit.co/operations/deploy-methods/ci-cd/github-actions/index.html#github-actions-example>

 These items need to be added to the git repository to make that possible: